harrycresswell/harry/content/writing/22-04-22-menus-hugo/index.md

 Hugo provides a method on the `Page` object called [.IsMenuCurrent](https://gohugo.io/functions/ismenucurrent/) which can help us achieve this functionality.

-`.IsMenuCurrent` will return _true_ if the current page is the same as the page in our menu item.
+`.IsMenuCurrent` will return _true_ if the current page matches an item in our menu.

 Update your menu with the following code: